Bourbon & Beer Filled Girls Weekend in Louisville, Kentucky

 2339 Frankfort Ave

-My friend Stephanie recommended this spot to us because it was veggie & gluten free plus their chef Paco Garcia was nominated for a James Beard Award in 2018.
+My friend Stephanie recommended Con Huevos to us because it was veggie & gluten free plus their chef Paco Garcia was nominated for a James Beard Award in 2018.
 This was one of my favorite meals of the trip because it was a teeny tiny neighborhood spot and it was delicious, real Mexican food.
 We knew we’d have to wait a bit because of local weekend traffic but it was so worth it.
 The crew turned tables quickly and kept the coffee flowing for people waiting.
 When we finally got seated outside we ordered Huevos Rancheros and Breakfast Tacos and more coffee.
 Everything was made from scratch using local free-range eggs.
-Yes it was so yummy, and we cleaned our plates with the quickness.
+It was so yummy and we cleaned our plates with the quickness.

 Shopping in Nulu

 After breakfast we checked out of our hotel and loaded up the car.
 Bloomington is just about two hours north of Louisville so we decided to walk off breakfast for a bit before heading back.
 First stop, Revelry Boutique Gallery.
 They focus on affordable art like jewelry, prints, home goods, and photography, showcasing local talent.
 There were so many cool Louisville prints I wanted to take home but with my ever expanding art collection I decided to go with a funky dinosaur succulent planter instead.